Deducteam/lambdapi/doc/sections/options.md

 #### Termination checking

-Like confluence, termination must be established for each of the considered rewriting systems contained in `lambdapi` files.

-We provide an interface to external termination checkers using the XTC format.
+Lambdapi provides an option to check the termination of the set of rewriting rules declared in a file by calling external provers using the XTC format.
 The `--termination <cmd>` flag specifies the termination-checking command to be used.
 The command is expected to behave as follows:
  - take the problem description (in `.xml` format) on its standard input,